This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 1 sheet (approx. 14 oz) puff pastry

-• Add the chopped onion and potatoes to a parchment-lined sheet pan.
+• Roast the vegetables: Add the chopped onion and potatoes to a parchment-lined sheet pan.
 Drizzle with olive oil and toss the vegetables to coat them.
 Sprinkle with ½ tsp salt and ½ tsp pepper.
-Bake in the preheated 400°F oven until the potatoes are slightly tender, 12-15 minutes.
+Bake in the preheated 400°F oven until the potatoes are slightly tender, 15-20 minutes.
 Once the potatoes are slightly tender, add the chopped asparagus and return to the oven to bake until the asparagus is crisp-tender, 8 -10 minutes.
 Once the vegetables are roasted, remove them from the oven and set them aside to cool.
+Decrease the oven temperature to 375°F.

 ½ medium onion, 1 medium russet potato, 1 tbsp olive oil, 8 oz asparagus

-• In a large mixing bowl or blender container, combine the eggs, milk, heavy cream, cornstarch, cream cheese, salt, and pepper.
+• Prepare the filling: In a large mixing bowl or blender container, combine the eggs, milk, heavy cream, cornstarch, cream cheese, salt, and pepper.
 Using an immersion blender or countertop blender, blend until the mixture is smooth with the cream cheese incorporated.

 4 large eggs, ¾ cup whole milk, ¾ cup heavy cream, 1 tbsp cornstarch, 4 oz cream cheese, ¾ tsp kosher salt, ½ tsp freshly ground black pepper

-• Lay the roasted vegetables into the baked pastry shell.
+• Assemble: Lay the roasted vegetables into the baked pastry shell.
 Sprinkle with the cooked sausage and Parmesan cheese.
 Pour in the custard filling.
-Set the prepared quiche on top of a parchment-lined baking sheet and bake in the 375°F oven until the middle just slightly jiggles and the edges are set, 30-35 minutes.
-Once baked, remove the quiche from the oven and allow it to rest for 10 minutes before slicing.
+Set the prepared quiche on top of a parchment-lined baking sheet.

 ¾ cup cooked ground sausage, ½ cup grated Parmesan cheese